-FH Nursing and Allied Professional Sick Time Rate Annual Trend Vs Target
+FH Nursing and Allied Professional Sick Time Rate

-The 2021-22 year-to-date performance for the FH Nursing and Allied Professional Sick Time Rate has exceeded the target for the first time, currently tracking at 6.01%.
-Seven of the twelve hospitals are demonstrating year-to-date sick time rates above the target of 5.8%.
+The 2022-23 year-to-date performance for the FH Nursing and Allied Professional Sick Time Rate is higher than the target of 5.8%, currently tracking at 6.95%.
+All of our twelve hospitals are demonstrating year-to-date sick time rates above the target of 5.8%.

 The 2021-22 fiscal period sick rates have consistently exceeded the fiscal period rates for the same time periods in 2020-21.
-The 2022-FP10 and FP11 periods demonstrated significantly higher rates than the remainder of the fiscal year at 8.30% and 8.20% respectively.
+The 2021/22-FP10 and FP11 periods demonstrated significantly higher rates than the remainder of the fiscal year at 8.30% and 8.20% respectively.
 This timeline corresponds to the onset of the Omicron variant that caused high infection rates across the general population, which includes the staff of the organization.
 The high sick rates during these two periods likely had a further negative impact on those employees remaining in the workplace, often working short to manage the day to day workload.
 The additional strain on these employees likely caused additional sick time usage due to fatigue and burnout.
 With the impact of Omicron lessening, it is anticipated that the sick time rates will rebound in the coming fiscal periods.

 Key messaging to staff during COVID-19 continues to be "if you are sick do not come to work".
 The availability of Rapid Antigen Testing for staff will enable employees with minor symptoms to determine whether those symptoms are COVID related, which would keep them out of the workplace, or perhaps due to seasonal allergies, etc. that would allow them to continue to work.
 Supportive resources remain available to all staff who may be impacted negatively due to present health conditions or fear or anxiety related to the pandemic.
 The Starling Minds Mental Fitness online CBT support program has been renewed with a 2-year contract (April 2021 - March 2023) to provide staff access to online cognitive behavioural therapy to support employees in building resiliency to stress, anxiety and depression.
 Special modules having been created by the developers to address increased anxiety related to COVID-19 specifically.
-Additional supportive resources are available through both the Absence and Disability Management program at Fraser Health, sa well as through the Recovery and Resiliency Campaign focused on maintaining the overall well-being of Fraser Health staff and physicians.
+Additional supportive resources are available through both the Absence and Disability Management program at Fraser Health, as well as through the Recovery and Resiliency Campaign focused on maintaining the overall well-being of Fraser Health staff and physicians.